octobercms/docs/database-model.md

 The `update` method expects an array of column and value pairs representing the columns that should be updated.

+#### Update or Insert / `upsert()` (Batch query to process multiple rows in one DB call)

+If you would like to perform multiple "upserts" in a single query, then you should use the `upsert` method instead.
+The method's first argument consists of the values to insert or update, while the second argument lists the column(s) that uniquely identify records within the associated table.
+The method's third and final argument is an array of the columns that should be updated if a matching record already exists in the database.
+The `upsert` method will automatically set the `created_at` and `updated_at` timestamps if timestamps are enabled on the model:

+    MyVendor\MyPlugin\Models\Flight::upsert([
+        ['departure' => 'Oakland', 'destination' => 'San Diego', 'price' => 99],
+        ['departure' => 'Chicago', 'destination' => 'New York', 'price' => 150]
+    ], ['departure', 'destination'], ['price']);

+> **Note::** All databases except SQL Server require the columns in the second argument of the `upsert` method to have a "primary" or "unique" index.

 <a name="mass-assignment"></a>
 ### Mass assignment